 The NEP leadership team oversees project development, execution, and evaluation.
 We are a core group of educators and researchers dedicated to keeping ethics front and center in education.
-Deni Elliott and Maggie Schein serve as co-chief project officers for the NEP, and along with Cara Biasucci, Andrew Cullison, Casey Frechette, David Kidd, Jess Miner, and Anne Newman, serve on the executive committee for the NEP.
+Deni Elliott and Maggie Schein serve as project co-officers for the NEP, and along with Cara Biasucci, Andrew Cullison, Casey Frechette, David Kidd, Jess Miner, and Anne Newman, serve on the executive board for the NEP.
 The Prindle Institute at DePauw University provides the NEP an institutional home.

-Cara Biasucci is the creator and program director of Ethics Unwrapped, an award-winning ethics video series and educational program she developed and produces for the McCombs School of Business at The University of Texas at Austin.
+Cara Biasucci is Creator of Ethics Unwrapped, and Director of Ethics Education for the Center for Leadership and Ethics at The University of Texas at Austin.

 Dr. Cullison is Phyllis W. Nicholas Director of the Prindle Institute for Ethics at DePauw University.